Society for Creative Anachronism: Culture of the group

 Members of the SCA study and take part in a variety of activities, including combat and chivalry, archery, heraldry, equestrian activities, costuming, cooking, metalworking, woodworking, leather crafting, music, dance, calligraphy, fiber arts, and others as practiced during the member's time period.

 Personae

 To aid historical recreation, participants in the SCA create historically plausible characters known individually as personae.
 To new members, a persona can simply be a costume and a name used for weekend events, while other members may study and create an elaborate personal history.
 The goal of a well-crafted persona is a historically accurate person who might have lived in a particular historical time and place.
-The SCA has onomastic students who assist members in creating an appropriate persona name.
-The SCA rules state that: "We allow elements and patterns for personal names from beyond Europe, but we require them to be from cultures that were known to medieval and Renaissance Europeans or whose members might reasonably have traveled to Europe".
-So, while less common, there are members with Saracen, Chinese, Japanese or Native American personae.
+The SCA has members with an interest in onomastics who assist in creating appropriate persona names.

-In addition, claiming to be a specific historical individual, especially a familiar one (e.g. Genghis Khan, Julius Caesar, Henry Plantagenet, Queen Elizabeth I), is not permitted.
-Likewise, one is not allowed to claim the persona of a fellow SCA member, alive or dead.
-Nor is one allowed to take on the persona of a sufficiently familiar fictional character (e.g. Robin of Locksley/Robin Hood).
+In addition, claiming to be a specific historical individual, especially a familiar one such as Genghis Khan, Julius Caesar, or Queen Elizabeth I, is not permitted.
+Likewise, one is not allowed to claim the persona of a fellow SCA member, or of a familiar fictional character such as Robin Hood or Aladdin.